Site Search

 2. How the privacy of the patient’s personal health information will be managed.

-3. where the virtual encounter is synchronous (i.e., involves real-time interaction with the patient), physicians must confirm the physical setting where the patient is receiving virtual care is appropriate and safe in the circumstances (i.e., taking into account the nature and purpose of the intended interaction);
+3. Where the virtual encounter is synchronous, physicians must confirm the physical setting of the patient is appropriate and safe; and

-5. take reasonable steps to protect PHI, including protection against theft, loss, and unauthorized access, use, and disclosure of PHI.
+3. Take reasonable steps to protect personal health information (PHI), including protection against theft, loss, and unauthorized access, use, and disclosure of PHI.
 When providing virtual care, physicians must:

 1. take reasonable steps to accurately identify the patient (e.g., verify their name and date of birth);